Skip to content Skip to sidebar Skip to footer

 View this post on Instagram

 About: Based on James Thurber’s unicorn fable from “Fables For Our Time,” the Unicorn in the Garden sculpture is whimsical and fun.
-The sculpture was made by Jack Greaves in 1987 and stands nearby the Thurber House.
+The sculpture was made by Jack Greaves in 1987 and stands near the Thurber House.

 Location: 67 Zimmerman Ct, Columbus, OH, 43215